varoonsahgal/tf-azure-workshop/module-1/README.md

 The code block above will tell Terraform to install the official `azurerm` provider.
 This is the bare minimum required to install the required files when you initialize Terraform.
 You can also specify provider settings or version constraints.<p>
-Terraform supports a huge amount of providers.

-> Now navigate to this folder using your commandline and run `terraform init` to initialize Terraform.
+> Now, navigate to this folder where you have the main.tf file and using your commandline run `terraform init` to initialize Terraform.

 <details>
 <summary>If Terraform initialized successfully, you will see the following output:</summary>